andriiyudov/hillel/gulp/README.md

 ### `npm run setup`

 Install all dependencies.\
-Run this command before first run and on any dependencies changes.\
+Run this command before first app run and on any dependencies changes.\

 ### `npm run build`

 Builds the app to the `build` folder.\
 The build is minified and the filenames include the hashes.\
+Run this before first app run and any changes in files

 ### `npm run watch`